zhangted/food-datasets-csv-parser/README.md

 - [ ] you can add a line at package.json so you'll be able to call your script(right now it wouldn't work, but soon, we'll finish other changes that will help to make this parsers work)

+> It looks like these .csv files have many headers.
+Whereas in the USFA version, you could easily hardcode the headers and pass them as the second argument to parseDirectoryFiles(), here I will need to dynamically obtain the headers from each file.

+For this kind of problem we created a new method, that should be tested and used. it's called ``getHeaders `` and located [here](https://github.com/GroceriStar/food-datasets-csv-parser/blob/master/src/getHeaders.js)
+We didn't battle-tested it.
+And there is a problem